Mirkazemi/CollaborativeCoding/Tutorial.md

 $  git merge uppercase
 ```

-And if we look at the graph of the repository logs, we figure out that it is identical to the \ref{logs_graph}.
+And if we look at the graph of the repository logs, we figure out that it is identical to our figure.
 ```console
 $  git log --all --graph
 ```